coldshrine/study-notes/books/effective-java.md

 Don't provide a detailed specification for the value returned by `hashCode`, so clients can't reasonably depend on it; this gives you the flexibility to change it.

 ### Always override `toString`

+Providing a good `toString` implementation makes your class much more pleasant to use and makes systems using the class easier to debug.